 I’ve learned over the years that taking the easy way out doesn’t mean you can’t enjoy a good tasty meal.

-Here the recipe for Tex-Mex Tortilla Casserole.
-If you try this recipe I hope you’ll come back to leave a comment.
+Here’s the recipe for Tex-Mex Tortilla Casserole.
+If you try this recipe I hope you’ll come back to leave a star rating and a comment.
 I’d love to know what you think!Print

 Tex-Mex Tortilla Casserole

-Quick, easy, healthy and delicious vegetarian main course
+Quick, easy, healthy and delicious vegetarian casserole.
+Great for weeknight dinner.

 - Prep Time: 15 mins